Aurazimb/resume/README.md

 **Email:** A.urazimbetov@outlook.com

 ## Professional Summary
 Experienced BI Analyst with a solid background in finance and entrepreneurship.
 Adept at data analysis, business intelligence, and providing actionable insights to drive business growth.
 Strong analytical skills and a commitment to continuous learning and professional development.
-Highly disciplined with a keen interest in data analytics.
+Highly disciplined with a keen interest in BI analytics.

 ## Skills
 - Power BI